 The name and associated facts provide information that learners are expected to remember about a given entity, activity, or process.
 The presentation should offer guidance which directs learners’ attention to key properties, differences and relationships.
 Multimedia should follow Richard Mayer’s principles for designing pedagogically effective multimedia.
 Learners should be given control over which items to view and how often to view them.

-Practice / Application
+Practice / Application for acquisition of facts

 Learners should be given the opportunity to practice their recognition and recall of information.
 Practice interactions are most commonly achieved using multiple-choice, matching, or short-answer questions.
 Sequence cues should be avoided, learners should be given corrective feedback and as many opportunities to practice as they need to achieve fluent mastery of the information.

 Acquisition of facts example: Renowned physicists

 The examples below were all developed using H5P.
 If you are interested in the reasoning behind this decision, then read my analysis of the different software tools for creating interactive digital content.

 This example uses four instructional events:

 - A Presentation (Information-centred) teaching event which allows learners to examine the information about each person/item for as long as they wish to and to view the content as many times as they need to.

 - Three Practice / Application learning events using Questioning instructional interactions.
 In a more developed learning sequence these events would occur in random order throughout the unit of learning.

 - The name of the information (any specific entity, activity, or process).